ephico2real2/notifications/cert-manager-ideas.md

 - `charts/linkerd-os-control-plane/templates/5-linkerd-identity-trust-roots-cm.yaml`

 **Conclusion:**
-This integration not only simplifies the certificate management process but also ensures that all namespaces within the cluster have consistent trust roots, thereby improving the overall security and efficiency of the deployment.
+This integration not only simplifies the certificate management process but also ensures that each application with mTLS enabled can easily use the certificate bundle for mutual TLS authentication.
+Additionally, automated certificate rotations for Linkerd mTLS will occur, enhancing security and reducing administrative overhead.

 ---

+This draft PR provides a high-level overview of the integration and highlights the benefits of automating the certificate management process with Cert Manager and the Trust Manager Helm chart.